 Groups & Workshops

-Participation in one of our groups or workshops provides a safe and supportive place to discuss your concerns and learn coping skills with others who may have similar challenges.
-A group can be a wonderful source of feedback, support, good humor, and creative ideas for how to cope with personal or interpersonal challenges.
-Groups are led by clinicians and participants are expected to honor confidentiality.
+Why try a group or workshop?
+Participation in one of our workshops or groups provides a safe and supportive place to discuss your concerns, gain support, and/or learn coping skills with others who may have similar challenges.
+A group can be a wonderful source of feedback, support, good humor, and creative ideas.
+All workshops and groups and led by licensed clinicians.

-The Spectrum Support Group is for students who identify as lesbian, gay, bisexual, transgender, queer, or questioning.
-The group is intended to provide a safe space for SSG students to discuss common experiences related to their sexual identity, sexual orientation, and gender identity and expression.
-Typical topics include relationships, family, campus climate, development of community, societal issues, and self-care, among others.
+Spectrum a support group for students who identify as lesbian, gay, bisexual, transgender, queer, or questioning.
+The group is intended to provide a safe space for students to discuss common experiences related to their sexual identity, sexual orientation, and gender identity and expression.
+Typical topics include relationships, family, campus climate, development of a community, societal issues, and self-care, among others.
+Want to know more?
+Contact Sarah DelPropost or Phoebe Myhrum.

 The Productivity Circle

-Counseling Services, in collaboration with Academic Resource Center, offers a group for students who would like to learn more skills to manage symptoms of ADHD.
+Counseling Services, in collaboration with Academic Resource Center (ARC), offers a group for students who would like to learn more skills to manage symptoms of ADHD.
 A formal diagnosis of ADHD is not necessary to attend.
-This group emphasizes psychoeducation about ADHD and how it may impact a student in college.
-Students learn strategies to increase success in academia, build new habits to improve overall wellness, and gain support for making the transition to college.
+Students gain psychoeducation about ADHD and how it may impact a student in college.
+Students will learn strategies to increase success in academia, build new habits to improve overall wellness and gain support for making the transition to college.
 This group emphasizes the strengths and talents of students with ADHD.
+Want to know more?
+Contact Sanda Gibson.

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff